-The NTL network is generally of low consumer density.
-This means that network constraints reached tend to be primarily end of line voltage related rather than component current capacity related.
+The NTL network is generally of low consumer density (11 consumers/km line).
+Network constraints reached tend to be primarily end of line voltage related rather than component current capacity related.
 Upgrades to specific items of equipment due to projected overloading therefore tend to be the exception rather than the rule.